hansu/vscode-git-graph/README.md

 Fork of mhutchie's Git Graph with further improvements.
 Main improvements:
+* Add support for viewing Git Graph in a panel.
+Change with setting `git-graph.viewLocation` (hansu#62)
+* Add multi-selection and several context menu actions (hansu#62)
 * Selection of single branch and/or author.
 Can be activated with `git-graph.repository.singleBranchSelect` and `git-graph.repository.singleAuthorSelect`
 * Added button to collapse commit summary (hansu#3)
 * Added checkbox 'Allow unrelated histories' when merge action